front-commerce/developers.front-commerce.com/source/docs/essentials/create-a-ui-component.md

 ### Defining the components

-First, let's split the mockup in several UI components.
+First, let's split the mockup in several UI components following the [Atomic Design Principles](http://atomicdesign.bradfrost.com/).

 ![The various components that will make up our banner](assets/reinsurance-with-areas.jpg)

-- **`theme/components/atoms/typography/Heading`:** enforces consistent font sizes in our theme for any title
+- **`web/theme/components/atoms/typography/Heading`:** enforces consistent font sizes in our theme for any title
-- **`theme/components/atoms/Icon`:** enforces icon sizes and accessibility guidelines
+- **`web/theme/components/atoms/Icon`:** enforces icon sizes and accessibility guidelines
-- **`theme/components/molecules/IllustratedContent`:** displays some content illustrated by an image and aligns images consistently across the whole theme
+- **`web/theme/components/molecules/IllustratedContent`:** displays some content illustrated by an image and aligns images consistently across the whole theme
-- **`theme/components/organisms/InlineCards`:** manages a list of cards and inlines them, regardless of the device size.
+- **`web/theme/components/organisms/InlineCards`:** manages a list of cards and inlines them, regardless of the device size.

+As you can see, each UI component will take place in the `web/theme/components` folder.
+To better understand why, please refer to our [React component structure](#TODO) documentation.

 <blockquote class="note">
 If you have trouble splitting your mockups, you can refer to